Features & Reviews Smoke Signal Personalities Walks around Crofton Letters Garden Birds

 Smoke Signal Team:

 Smoke Signal was founded as a village magazine in 1981 by the then rector of All Saints Church and a group of church members .
 Contributions for articles were invited from the village community and the magazine was distributed by volunteers.
-For over 15 years now the magazine has been independant of the church although some people still refer to it as t'church magazine.
+For almost 20 years now the magazine has been independant of the church although some people still refer to it as t'church magazine.

 Originally, articles sent for publishing were hand written and the magazine proofs were typed and then duplicated on an hand operated duplicator.
 The result was often difficult to produce and to read.
-Today, many contributions are sent by e-mail or other computer media, the proofs are produced by computer and printing of 730 magazines is much more mechanised.
-Collating and stapling is still a time consuming and somewhat laborious activity but the whole process repeats every month and has done, amazingly bearing in mind the inevitable family hitches, without a miss for the past 24 years - over 250 publications.
-In addition to the magazines sold through the villages 2 post offices, 30 or so volunteers distribute around 600 magazines each month.
+Today, many contributions are sent by e-mail or other computer media, the proofs are produced by computer and printing of 730+ magazines is much more mechanised.
+Collating and stapling is still a time consuming and somewhat laborious activity but the whole process repeats every month and has done, amazingly bearing in mind the inevitable family hitches, uninterrupted for the past 30 years - over 350 publications.
+In addition to the magazines sold through the villages 2 post offices & local stores, 30 or so volunteers distribute around 600 magazines each month.